bezmoradi/tutorials/go/04-function.md

 }
 ```

 By using the `any` type, we give a hint to Go compiler that any value is accepted.
-Instead of `any` we can also use the `interface{}` keyword:
+Instead of `any` we can also use the `interface{}` keyword which is an older way of achieving the same functionality:

 ```go
 func printIt(input interface{}) {